threls/testrigor-trigger/README.md

 ## Security

-Store your TestRigor token and suite key as GitHub repository secrets.
+Store your TestRigor token as a GitHub repository secret.
 Never commit these values directly in your workflow files.

+The test suite key can be stored as a variable, otherwise the execution urls will not work as they will be hidden from the output.

 ## Contributing